-We offer fellowship training as well as short-stay visiting scholar opportunities for both U.S. trained and foreign-trained neurosurgeons, neurologists, neuro-oncologists and scientists.
+We offer fellowship training as well as other educational opportunities for both U.S. trained and foreign-trained neurosurgeons, neurologists, neuro-oncologists and scientists.

 Qualified applicants must have completed training in an ACGME-accredited neurosurgical residency program and be eligible for a California medical license.